jongacnik/gr8/bin/dox/index.md

 ## API

-The `gr8` api is very simple and only contains 3 methods.
+The `gr8` api is very small and only contains 3 methods.

 ### css = gr8(options)